xixiaofinland/sf.nvim/README.md

 folder (i.e. has `.forceignore` or `sfdx-project.json` in the root path).

 Run `:lua require'sf.util'.get_sf_root()` to verify if the current opened file resides in sf project folder or not.
+The command execution throws an error if not.

 <br>